 One of the reasons behind the creation of the IDThisPerson.com site is because too many criminal investigations get closed because the suspect was not identified, even though an image was available.
 Quality images of suspects obtained from video footage are typically distributed to local Law Enforcement.
 Images are typically not provided to the public.
 In higher profile cases suspect's images are sometimes submitted to local newspapers and television stations for public viewing.
 Although this is sometimes useful, these images may not be seen by those who know the suspect.
 Once the image is aired on television it normally is not available for future public viewing, meaning that if the right person isn't watching the news at the exact time a suspect's image appears, they are not going to see it.

-To ensure the most exposure for images you submit, visitors to the site search by state.
+To ensure the most exposure for images you submit, visitors to the site search by city, zip code, or state.
 This will allow visitors to view more images without having to search neighboring communities.